DEBASMITA2702/DL_Assignment2/README.md

 ```
 python train_partb.py
 ```
-By the above command, the model will run with the default configuration as specified inside my code.\
+By the above command, the model will run with the default configuration as specified inside my code.
+Since there was a positive corelation in Part A co-relation summary table, I tried running with higher number of epochs in Part B.\
 To customize the run, you need to specify the parameters like ```python train_partb.py <*args>```\
 For example,
 ```